salomoncloud/Adaptiv-Device-Incident-MGMT/cpe-tracker-webapp/README.md

 Password: (Stored in Terraform Cloud)

 Notes ---
-Slack alert correlation logic is planned but not yet deployed The system is modular and extensible for additional views, dashboards, or integrations
+Slack alert correlation logic can be planned
+The system is modular and extensible for additional views, dashboards, or integrations

 Future Enhancements ---